 - Like many topics in women’s health, this is a question that needs and deserves much more research!
 Evvy is actively investing in research on this topic and we will keep our community posted as we learn more.

 - It’s critical to remember that treatment decisions are not one size fits all, and you should always work with your doctor to figure out if treatment is right for you based on your unique microbiome, symptoms, and medical history.

-Back in the 1950s, when we knew even less about vaginal health than we do now (which is saying a lot), scientists actually classified the genus Ureaplasma as Mycoplasma.
+Back in the 1950s, scientists actually classified the genus Ureaplasma as Mycoplasma.
 They even went so far as to nickname it “T-Mycoplasma” because of its ability to produce very small colonies when grown in culture, called tiny-mycoplasma (T-myco).

 Then the ’70s rolled along and, in line with the liberation movement dominating popular culture, researchers freed Ureaplasma, identifying it as its own species, distinct from Mycoplasma.
 Its unique name came from its ability to metabolize urea, an important molecule in metabolism (urine contains high levels of urea).

 Like its more senior relative, Mycoplasma, Ureaplasma is a type of bacteria known as a Mollicute.
 Similar to Mycoplasma, Ureaplasma also lacks a cell wall and does not show up on Gram stains (meaning it's hard to detect under a microscope).
 To date, the only thing we know for sure about Ureaplasma is that it can cause urethritis in men.